 On Friday morning, again the sun shone but no wind to speak of, so we set off in our final leg back to Marina di Stabia.
 We had arranged for the local boatyard to come to our mooring in the afternoon to quote on replacing all the caulking on our teak deck.
 It is the black silicone sealant that seals the gap between the strips of teak.
 Over the course of the summer it had turned to something akin to tar in that it had started to melt and getting very messy.
 We have yet to see what the quote will be.

 After refuelling the boat for the winter (as it stops condensation forming in the fuel tank) and mooring Nimrod in her new berth, we did a few jobs to prepare her for the winter.
-We then decided to try a local restaurant that was only a stone’s throw for the marina but is a 15 minute walk away because of the railway track.
+We then decided to try a local restaurant that was only a stone’s throw from the marina but is a 15 minute walk away because of the railway track.
 The restaurant is obviously well known locally and we were the only tourists in there.
 We had huge slabs of steak with a very nice but relatively cheap bottle of wine.
 Jan Olav had a pizza and a large beer – his portion of the bill came to less than €10!
 On the way out Ingrid asked for their takeaway menu but they misunderstood and provided us with a driver back to the marina!

-Pictures below of lunch stop looking at the south side of Procida, Procida marina and one of the steaks we had last night!
+Pictures of lunch stop looking at the south side of Procida, Procida marina and one of the steaks we had last night!